yetimnew/weather-notifier2/README.md

      ./vendor/bin/sail artisan serve
      ```
    - Access the application at: [http://localhost](http://localhost)
-  - You can follow the Telescope route at: [http://localhost/telescope/](http://localhost/telescope/)
+   - You can also follow the Telescope route at: [http://localhost/telescope/](http://localhost/telescope/)

 ---